 Conferences take place in Virtual Meeting Rooms (VMRs) and Virtual Auditoriums (a type of VMR that is optimized for use by a small number of Hosts and a large number of Guests).
 They act as a digital space that participants using virtually any type of device can join for reliable, HD group video meetings.

 When configuring your VMR and Virtual Auditorium services, you define the aliases that are used by conference participants to access that service.
-Your services can be PIN-protected, and you can also assign Host and Guest privileges to conference participants (see About PINs, Hosts and Guests), and you can limit the number of participants that can join a specific meeting.
+Your services can be secured by the use of PINs or by authentication using SSO — or both, and PINs also allow you to assign differing Host and Guest privileges to conference participants (see About PINs, Hosts and Guests).
+You can also limit the number of participants that can join a specific meeting.

 All Virtual Meeting Rooms and Virtual Auditoriums can be accessed via any Conferencing Node.
 When a Conferencing Node receives a call to a particular Virtual Meeting Room or Virtual Auditorium alias, it creates a conference instance based on that service's settings.
 In this way, resources are not used until the first caller actually places a call into the conference.
 When another endpoint places a call to an alias that belongs to the same Virtual Meeting Room or Virtual Auditorium, the call is placed into the existing conference instance.